vivianzhang85/student/hacks/background.md

         ctx.drawImage(this.image, this.x, this.y, this.width, this.height);
       }
     }
     class Background extends GameObject {
       constructor(image, gameWorld) {
         // Fill entire canvas
         super(image, gameWorld.width, gameWorld.height, 0, 0, 0.1);
-      }
+      // Player class with floating animation using sine wave }
       update() {
         this.x = (this.x - this.speed) % this.width;